Semantic and sentiment analysis of selected Bhagavad Gita translations using BERT-based language framework: Results

-Furthermore, we notice that the leading bigram and trigram in Figure 3 across the three different translations are entirely different.
-It seems that the different translators have used different words to refer to similar concepts, for examples Eknath Easwaran's translation features {every, creature} and {supreme, goal} as top bigrams whereas Shri Purohit Swami's translation gives {supreme, spirit} and {right, action}.
-Moreover, Mahatama Gandhi's translation features {fruit, action} and {pleasure, pain}.
-Hence, a word by word comparison using bigrams and trigrams show a major difference of the respective translations.
+Furthermore, we notice that the top three bigrams and trigrams (Figure 3) across the three different translations are almost entirely different.
+It seems that the different translators have used different words to refer to similar concepts, for example, Eknath Easwaran's translation features [every, creature] and [supreme, goal] as top bigrams whereas Shri Purohit Swami's translation gives [supreme, spirit] and [right, action].
+Moreover, Mahatama Gandhi's translation features [fruit, action] and [pleasure, pain] which is also present in Eknath Easwaran's translation.
+Hence, a word by word comparison using bigrams and trigrams shows a major difference in the respective translations.

 Table \ref{table:chapter_names} lists all the chapter titles of the three translations.
-In Mahatma Gandhi's translation, chapters are referred to as Discourses.
-For example, chapter 1 is named Discourse 1.
+In Mahatma Gandhi's translation, chapters are referred to as 'discourses'.
 We note the difference in the way the different translators interpreted the title of the respective chapters.
-Eknath Easwaran, for example, translated Chapter 2 heading as "Self-Realization" while Shri Purohit Swami translated it as " The Philosophy of Discrimination".
+Eknath Easwaran, for example, translated Chapter 2 heading as "Self-Realization" while Shri Purohit Swami translated it as "The Philosophy of Discrimination".